Britain puts Rupert Murdoch's $15 billion Sky deal on hold

 21st Century Fox announced in August that its controversial news channel would no longer be broadcast in the U.K. after failing to attract an audience.

-Murdoch's media group did not immediately respond to a request for comment on Tuesday.
+Murdoch's media group said it was "disappointed" by Tuesday's announcement, adding it did not believe that Bradley had grounds to question its broadcasting standards.
+It urged her to take a final decision quickly.

 O'Reilly and Ailes, who died in May, both denied the allegations against them.

 Bradley gave 21st Century Fox 10 working days to respond before the merger is referred for the additional review.